frankvelde/Reflector.js/README.md

 The client script (`reflector.js`) runs in the browser.
 It also has a configuration object (`config`) that you need to update:

-- `originalServiceURL`: This is the URL of the main service
+- `originalServiceHostname`: This is the hostname of the main service

  that you want to measure.
 - `reflectorServiceURLs`: These are the URLs of your reflector servers.
 You can have more than one reflector if you want.